klabelkholosh/fxhash-template/README.md

 'npm install' should work
-use 'make' in the script root directory to build the script (if 'make' doesn't work, try 'source .env && make')
+use 'make' in the script root directory to build the script (if 'make' doesn't work, try 'source .env && make') (also try 'make && make watch' or 'source .env && make && make watch' if you want the script to auto-recompile every time you make a change/save a file )

 ## Customize